jmatute/RadialShinyGadgets/README.md

 3. Rubio-Sánchez, M., & Sanchez, A. (2014).
 Axis calibration for improving data attribute estimation in star coordinates plots.
 IEEE transactions on visualization and computer graphics, 20(12), 2013-2022

-4. Matute, J., & Linsen, L. (2020).
+4. Matute, J., & Linsen, L. (2020, February).
 Hinted Star Coordinates for Mixed Data.
-In Computer Graphics Forum (Vs for Radial Visualizations.
+In Computer Graphics Forum (Vol. 39, No. 1, pp. 117-133).

+5. Sharko, J., Grinstein, G., & Marx, K. A. (2008).
+Vectorized radviz and its application to multiple cluster datasets.
+IEEE transactions on Visualization and Computer Graphics, 14(6), 1444-1427.